Accessing the CLF

 Eligibility

-• for regular direct access, the main applicant must be a UK academic (including postdoctoral researchers) or a non-UK academic for Lasers4EU direct access
+• the main applicant or co-investigator is a UK academic (including postdoctoral researchers) for regular direct access, or a non-UK academic for Lasers4EU direct access

-• the main applicant must hold a position that lasts for the duration of the scheduling period
+• the main applicant holds a position that lasts for the duration of the scheduling period

-• for access funded by Lasers4EU, the majority of users must work outside the UK
+• for access funded by Lasers4EU, the majority of users works outside the UK

-If you are not eligible, or need access before the next round, please contact us to discuss alternative routes.
+Please note that each call’s criteria may vary.
+If you are unsure about your eligibility, are ineligibile, or need access before the next round, please contact us to discuss alternative routes.
 There may be alternative routes for international applicants.

 Submitting a proposal